bitshares/python-bitshares/README.md

 ### Bounties

-As part of [HackTheDex](https://hackthedex.io), security issues found in this library are potentially eligible for a bounty.
+Security issues found in this
+library are potentially eligible for a bounty.